kiyo0123/hello-springboot/gae/README.md

 ## Modify pom.xml

 Remove spring-boot-starter-tomcat and add javax.servlet-api.
 This is because GAE is using Jetty while default Spring Boot uses Tomcat.
+You can skip this when using latest appengine sdk (TODO)
 ```
 		<!-- remove below
 		<dependency>